Synaptic stabilization: SynCAMs

-SynCAM’s (also known as Cadm or nectin-like molecules) are a specific type of synaptic CAM found in vertebrates that promotes growth and stabilization of excitatory (not inhibitory) synapses.
-SynCAM’s are localized primarily in the brain at both pre- and postsynaptic sites and their structures consist of intracellular FERM and PDZ binding domains, a single transmembrane domain, and three extracellular Ig-domains.
-During neurodevelopment, SynCAMs such as SynCAM1 act as “contact sensors” of axonal growth cones accumulating rapidly when axo-dendritic connections are made and helping to form a stable adhesion complex.
+SynCAM's (also known as Cadm or nectin-like molecules) are a specific type of synaptic CAM found in vertebrates that promotes growth and stabilization of excitatory (not inhibitory) synapses.
+SynCAM's are localized primarily in the brain at both pre- and postsynaptic sites and their structures consist of intracellular FERM and PDZ binding domains, a single transmembrane domain, and three extracellular Ig-domains.
+During neurodevelopment, SynCAMs such as SynCAM1 act as "contact sensors" of axonal growth cones accumulating rapidly when axo-dendritic connections are made and helping to form a stable adhesion complex.

-synCAM1 along with neuroligin are the two CAM’s known to be sufficient to initiate the formation of presynaptic terminals, as addition of synCAM1 to media of co-cultured neuronal and non-neuronal cells lead to the establishment of presynaptic terminals.
+synCAM1 along with neuroligin are the two CAM's known to be sufficient to initiate the formation of presynaptic terminals, as addition of synCAM1 to media of co-cultured neuronal and non-neuronal cells lead to the establishment of presynaptic terminals.
 Homophillic binding of two synCAM1 molecules on the filopodia of axonal growth cone and dendritic spine allow for initial contact between pre- and postsynaptic cell to be made.

 synCAMs belong to the Ig superfamily of proteins.
 The cytosolic PDZ domains of synCAMs imbedded in the post-synaptic membrane interact with post-synaptic scaffold protein PSD-95 which helps anchor the complex to the underlying cytoskeleton.

 Cadherin-catenin

 Cadherins are calcium- dependent, homophilic cell adhesion molecules that form complexes with cytosolic partners known as catenins.
-Components of this complex bind to a number of different scaffolding proteins, phosphotases, kinases, and receptors.
+Components of this complex bind to a number of different scaffolding proteins, phosphatases, kinases, and receptors.
 Classical cadherins have five extracellular repeating structures which bind calcium, a single transmembrane domain, and an intracellular tail with a distal cytosolic domain that binds a catenin partner.
 Recent work has implicated the cadherin-catenin complex in a number of different central nervous system processes such as synaptic stabilization and plasticity.

 Many cadherins in the central nervous system exhibit distinct spatial and temporal expression patterns.
 For example, N-cadherin is widely expressed at the developing synapse and later remains near the mature active zone implicating that this complex may be well-suited to provide a link between structural changes and synaptic stability.
 In fact, local synaptic activity changes impact the expression of the cadherin-catenin complexes.
 An increase in activity at a particular spine leads to the dimerization of N-cadherin which is then cleaved leading the repression of CBP/CREB transcription.
 This repression has many developmental and plasticity related implications.

 In the case of dendritic spine formation and pruning, a competition hypothesis has been proposed and corroborated.
 This hypothesis suggests that relative levels of cadherin-catenin complexes, which are distributed amongst spines in a local area in an activity-dependent manner, determines the fate of individual spines.
 That is, the inter-spine competition for β-catenin determines whether a spine will be matured (increased number of complexes) or pruned (decreased number of complexes).
 This is a critical mechanism during the refinement of cortical circuitry that occurs throughout development.